What is no deposit car insurance?

-Third party fire & theft – All that applies in the Third party is included here with the addition that you are also covered if the car goes on fire or is stolen.
+Third-party fire & theft – All that applies if the third party is included here with the addition that you are also covered if the car goes on fire or is stolen.

 Comprehensive – A full car insurance policy where you’ll also be covered for damage to your own car, as well as the other.
 Compensation for injuries is also covered – for both parties.

 How can I get cheap car insurance with no deposit?

 - Offer to pay a larger voluntary excess and you can look forward to cheaper premiums over the year (just make sure you can afford to pay it in the event you cause an accident)

 - Make sure the car you buy sits in a low insurance category as that means your premiums will also be lower.